Ary and the Secret of Seasons: Story

 Ostara, to discuss the weather crisis.

 Soon after arriving, Crocus knocks out Ary and reveals he stole the guardian's seasons crystals.
 Crocus believes he needs all the orbs to become the Legendary Warrior and defeat the Evil Mage once and for all.
 He imprisons Ary in the castle dungeon.
 She escapes with the help of Muscari, but is too late to stop Crocus from unleashing the Evil Mage.
 Crocus sees something and becomes frightened and runs away, while the Evil Mage escapes to restart their conquest.

 The guardians task Ary with collecting 4 light cores from each of the 4 season temples.
 Each light core is protected by a golem.
 Ary needs to use the cores to power up a weapon called the Cartographer which can stop the Evil Mage.
 Ary visits each temple and retrieves the cores from each temple guardian.
 Along the way, she also encounters a masked armored figure that she believes is the Legendary Warrior.
 After visiting each temple, Ary takes the cores to the Cartographer location where Crocus confronts her.
 He tells her the Evil Mage has been manipulating her and the Cartographer is not a weapon, but she does not trust him because of his previous actions.
 The Evil Mage appears and taunts Ary, prompting her to power up the Cartographer.
 The mage steals it the light orbs, revealing they actually allow time travel using the Cartographer.
 The Evil Mage reveals he created the light orbs and they also power up agigantic golem that the Evil Mage plans on using to conquer the world.

 Ary defeats the golem and enters it to confront the Evil Mage.
 She finds the Legendary Warrior already defeating the Evil Mage, to bring the mage back to the time vault.
-Crocus unmasks the mage, showing an older Crocus underneath.
+Crocus unmasks the mage, showing an older Crocus underneath, revealing that everything is due to some sort of time paradox.

 Crocus allows himself to be imprisoned before he can become the Evil Mage.
 The Evil Mage escapes and reveals to Ary that her brother Flynn is still alive but not in the current time period.
 The Legendary Warrior sends Ary back home, and unmasks in secret, revealing herself to be the future Ary.
 Ary returns home and resolves to find Flynn.